 Between 2000 and 2019, the last year before the Covid-19 epidemic, more than 450,000 individuals between the ages of 18 and 64 died from opioid overdoses.
-What can account for the dramatic rise in opioid usage and overdose deaths during the last two decades?
+What is the relative importance of the different forces modeled here for the dramatic rise in opioid usage and overdose deaths during the last two decades?
 The model will be used as a quantitative laboratory to answer this question.
-Four candidates are entertained: the fall in the black market price of opioids, the increase in the lethality of opioids conditional on addiction, changes in the extent of misinformation about the odds of opioid addiction, and changes in prescribing practices together with the fall in prescription opioid prices.
+The forces considered are organized into four categories: the fall in the black market price of opioids, the increase in the lethality of opioids conditional on addiction, changes in the extent of misinformation about the odds of opioid addiction, and changes in prescribing practices together with the fall in prescription opioid prices.